 Charlie amazes; Sherry yawns.

 Together, they have thrilled audiences around the world --Australia, Africa, Europe, Asia -- in many exotic venues.
 Return engagements are common; so are appearances before distinguished audiences such as the Royal family of Monaco, and the Sultan of Malaysia.
-Besides being one of the world’s most sought after American specialty acts, they are also in constant demand throughout the United States, where they were named Las Vegas’ Specialty Act of the Year for their star billing in the Folies Bergere.
+Besides their countless appearances throughout the world -- live and on television -- they’re also in constant demand in the United States, and were formerly named Las Vegas’ Specialty Act of the Year for their star billing in the Folies Bergere.
 Other prestigious appearances have included opening for Liza Minnelli, starring in the internationally syndicated television special, "The World's Top Shows", and a featured appearance in Tom Hanks' film, "That Thing You Do."

-Recent honors include the coveted 2015 Ken Dodd Comedy Award in England, and the 2015 Award of Excellence from the International Jugglers’ Association
+Recent honors include the coveted 2015 Ken Dodd Comedy Award in England, and the 2015 Award of Excellence from the International Jugglers’ Association.
+Starring in the highly acclaimed The Illusionists Turn of the Century production at The Palace, they helped make Broadway history with the largest grossing magic show ever to appear on The Great White Way.

 Charlie Frye’s first desire was to grow up to be Batman.
 But since that didn’t work out, he chose to follow in the footsteps of his father and grandfather who were both clowns.
 Right away, he knew that he had some pretty big shoes to fill.